rohangpta/dist-ml-pipeline/README.md

 - Continuous Training via CronJob to retrigger
 - Continuous Monitoring via Fluent Bit and S3

+## Setup Instructions

+After cloning the repository, build the images via the provided `docker-compose.yml` file.
+If running in Kind, create cluster, load images, and apply manifests.
+Ensure `k8s/cronjob.yaml` has the correct schedule and S3 credentials are provided via Kubernetes secrets.

+Plug-and-play with different models in `models/`, and tune hyparameters in `k8s/training.yaml`.
+Customise number of workers, GPU usage & training backend in `k8s/training.yaml`.

+Run standalone jobs during model development using `k create job --from=cronjob/cron-ptjob cron-ptjob`.

 Note: used as final project for CIS 188 (https://cis188.org/)